Maria Montez International Airport

 VFR

-Maria Montez International Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 2,000 feet and 10 miles or greater visibility.
-Note: This observation is 11.6 hours old and conditions may have changed.
+Maria Montez International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 1,800 feet and 10 miles or greater visibility.

 Wind Analysis